What type of content do you primarily create?

 2. Replace filler words with silence

-Embracing silence can be uncomfortable at first, but it's far more effective than using filler words.
-Silent pauses give the impression of composure and good communication skills.
-It also lets listeners absorb what you've said and anticipate your next point.
+Embracing silence can feel uncomfortable at first, but it's far more effective than using verbal fillers.
+Strategic silent pauses give the impression of composure and good communication skills.
+They also let listeners absorb what you've said and anticipate your next point.
+In fact, research suggests that most conversational speech naturally includes short (0.20 seconds), medium (0.60 seconds), and long (over 1 second) pauses.

 💡 PRO TIP: Make eye contact with your audience during a silent pause.
 This act commands attention, whether you're on camera or in person, and emphasizes the importance of what you just said, or what you're about to say.
 Use silence to your advantage!